vermicida/watson-nlc-test/README.md

 $ node classifier-create.js fin-train.csv MyFinancialClassifier es
 ```

 This script will use your credentials to create the classifier.
-If you mind, this traning data is a two columns `csv` document, in which the first coulmn is a natural language question and the second one is the corresponding intent.
-Feel free to add more question/intents or create a new `csv` document for your our tests.
+This traning data is a two columns `csv` file, in which the first coulmn is a natural language question and the second one is the corresponding intent.
+Feel free to add more question/intents or create a new `csv` file for your our tests.

 The classifier creation outputs a **classifier_id**; don't forget to push it to the `config.json` file:
 ```json